 Are you somebody who is dealing with stress or depression?
 Does it effect your day to day life?
-Here is some helpful information you will be interested in.
+Here is some helpful information you may be interested in.

 Depression is noticed and experienced worldwide.
-It is a common illness that effects around 1 in 10 of us.
+It is a common illness that affects around 1 in 10 of us.
 It is possible for anyone to suffer with depression however, not everyone will.
-There are treatments available for depression, we will talk about those later on.
+There are treatments available for depression, and we will talk about those later on.

-It is not something that you can ‘snap-out of’ it is also not a sign of weakness.
+Depression is not something that you can ‘snap-out of,’ it is also not a sign of weakness.
 It is also something that does not last forever.
-Depression is one of the most common mental illness’ worldwide.
 It is experiencing feelings of severe despondency and dejection.

 - A depressed mood during the majority of the day, especially mornings